 The fifth and final type of land use conflict presented to our national sample focused on protecting recreational bodies of water from soil pollution traced to logging operations.
 The latter can be of sufficient scale that the soil of many acres loses its vegetative cover because of the bulldozers, trucks and other equipment used for felling trees and cutting and transporting logs.
-Our survey question read: "The last type of conflict we need to discuss affects timber operations.
+Our survey question read:

+"The last type of conflict we need to discuss affects timber operations.
 Sometimes the machinery and vehicles used for logging timber disturbs soil, and then the soil is washed by storm water into streams and rivers.
-Fishing, swimming, and other recreation may be harmed by this soil pollution.
-But regulations to slow down or limit logging may reduce the land's sale value.
-One way to deal with this kind of problem is to have the people harmed by the pollution go to court against the timber operators.
+Fishing and swimming may be harmed by this soil pollution.
+But regulations to limit logging may reduce the land's appraised value.
+One approach to this problem is to have the people harmed by the pollution go to court against the timber operators.
 A second way is for government to provide payments to operators who volunteer to log the land in ways that do not cause pollution.
 A third approach is not to rely on volunteers but for government to require the use of logging practices that minimize pollution.
-The regulated operators would be eligible for cost-sharing money for the application of good practices.
+The regulated operators would be eligible for cost-sharing money for the application of goodpractices.
 Which approach do you prefer?
 1. Have private parties settle conflicts in court?
 2. Provide payments to owners who volunteer to use good logging practices?
 3. Require operators to use good practices?"

 As with the question about manure disposal practices, we included the possibility that regulated land users would receive cost-sharing money.
 Among cost sharing assistance available for private forest lands has been USDA's Stewardship Incentive Program.
-Between fiscal year 1991 and FY 1997, it assisted 8,853 participants across 34 states.45
+Between fiscal year 1991 and FY 1997, it assisted 8,853 participants across 34 states.